seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 - [2024.04.04] On 2024, Thursday, April 4th, the document surpassed 500 kilobytes in size.
 The file no longer is previewable on GitHub while editing, making debugging a lot harder.
 This document is close to reaching the GitHub 524.288 kilobyte size limit, so the bottom segments of the page may no longer load.
 - [2024.04.05] The amount has dropped down with the 2024, Friday, April 5th update, but I still can't get the document to render now
 - [2024.04.06] The file is back to normal standing, and the rendering issue has been fixed.
 I am still working on keeping the file under 524,289 bytes
+- [2024.04.07] Something may need to be done with the `What I'm currently working on§Major projects` section, as it is the biggest part of this file, yet it can't be shrunk easily.
+I am still working on keeping the file under 524,289 bytes

 - [`View this section separately`](/Segments/Size-warning/README.md)